mkenworthy/exorings/README.md

  alt="J1407 Ring Model" title="J1407b rings" align="right" />

-These are Python tools for displaying and fitting giant extrasolar planet ring systems, as detailed in Kenworthy and Mamakjek (2015).
+These are Python tools for displaying and fitting giant extrasolar planet ring systems, as detailed in Kenworthy and Mamajek (2015).

 Download from github with git pull or the zip file.